memeticsingularity/beastkin-shield-universe/CONTRIBUTING.md

 1. Use adaptation work templates (nature field fixed as `a`)
 2. Create works in the `adaptation-works/` directory
-3. Follow complete naming conventions, **chapter titles are mandatory**
+3. Follow v2.3.0 naming conventions, using natural numbers and `cm`/`cs`/`s` form types
+4. Chapter titles are mandatory, use `ch-{natural-number}-{chapter-title-abbreviation}.md` format
-4. Apply for promotion to official works after completion
+5. Apply for promotion to official works after completion

 Please follow the "Quick Start" steps in the [Universal Story Template Guide](docs/universal-story-template-guide-english.md).